FusionAuth/fusionauth-site/site/_posts/2023-02-03-single-sign-on-laravel-fusionauth.md

 According to its own docs, [Laravel Socialite](https://laravel.com/docs/9.x/socialite) is a _"a simple, convenient way to authenticate with OAuth providers"_, meaning that is a very straightforward way of calling a remote server in order to authenticate a user.
 And that is exactly what FusionAuth is all about!

-Officialy, it ships with support for Facebook, Twitter, LinkedIn, Google, GitHub, GitLab and Bitbucket, but there are several community projects that add other providers, and they are grouped in a project called [Socialite Providers](https://socialiteproviders.com/).
+Officially, it ships with support for Facebook, Twitter, LinkedIn, Google, GitHub, GitLab and Bitbucket, but there are several community projects that add other providers, and they are grouped in a project called [Socialite Providers](https://socialiteproviders.com/).

 Thanks to the open-source community, there is [this package to use FusionAuth as a provider](https://github.com/SocialiteProviders/FusionAuth), which we'll now use to show you how it's done!